drisso/zinb_analysis/README.md

 This repository is designed to allow interested people to reproduce the results and figures of the paper:

 Risso D, Perraudeau F, Gribkova S, Dudoit S, Vert JP.
-ZINB-WaVE: A general and flexible method for signal extraction from single-cell RNA-seq data.
+ZINB-WaVE: A general and flexible method for signal extraction from single-cell RNA-seq data. bioRxiv. doi: https://doi.org/10.1101/125112

 ## Dependencies